 Accreditation is a designation or status that indicates to the public that a school meets certain quality standards set forth by the accrediting agency.
 Achieving and maintaining accreditation is very important because it:

-Seminole State College of Florida is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate and baccalaureate degrees.
-SACS accredits institutions in 11 southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and in Latin America.
+Seminole State College of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate and baccalaureate degrees.
+SACSCOC accredits institutions in 11 southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia) and in Latin America.

 If you have questions about the accreditation of Seminole State College of Florida, call the Commission on Colleges at 404.679.4500.
 You may also send written correspondence to: